Privacy

 Account information Information about your account with us, including your date of birth, unique account number, unique customer identification, payment method information, marketing preferences, complaints details and any notes added to your account.

 Visual images Including videos and photographs of you provided in your interactions with us in social events we host and your profile image on social media if you choose to enable this through your social media account.
+We may also collect images of your ID documents, which may include photographic ID.

 Financial information Any information that allows us to understand your creditworthiness or your payment method, including bank account or payment card details.